Skylar-Is-Alive/Free-Technology-Resources-BSC/README.md

 ### Music

-DAWs
+####DAWs

+- [Audacity](https://www.audacityteam.org/download/) - Good for recording, seems to be getting updated into a more full fledged DAW
 - [Reaper](https://www.reaper.fm/download.php) - Very powerful DAW that has endless trial version.
 Please pay for if possible.

 #### DJ Software

-- [Mixxx](https://mixxx.org/download/) - Free software to get started with the concept of DJing
+- [Mixxx](https://mixxx.org/download/) - Free, customisable software to get started with the concept of DJing
+- [Rekordbox](https://rekordbox.com/en/download/) - PERFORMANCE MODE IS PAID: Prepare and export tracks onto usb drives for djing without a laptop

 #### Notation